 You probably don’t expect to fall down and get hurt as you go about your daily life.
 Yet slip and fall accidents are far too common, particularly among older Americans.
 No matter your age, a slip and fall can lead to serious or even fatal injuries.
+It may be time to reach out to the experienced New York slip and fall lawyers at The Law Offices of Thomas L. Gallivan, PLLC.

 If you have been hurt in a slip and fall, you may be able to file a lawsuit against the property owner.
 Slip and fall accidents are a type of premises liability claim.
 Through a personal injury lawsuit, you can recover financial compensation for your lost wages, medical bills, pain and suffering, and other losses.